RiskLot Blog

 • Don't panic-sell - interrupting compounding during a dip is the biggest mistake investors make.

 Want to see exactly how your numbers look?
-Try our Compounding Calculator - plug in your starting balance, monthly contribution, and expected return to see your personal growth curve over any time horizon.
+Try our Compounding Calculator, plug in your starting balance, monthly contribution, and expected return to see your personal growth curve over any time horizon.

 The 1% Risk Rule: How Professional Traders Protect Their Capital